 We climbed to La Molina ski resort and finally to the summit, the Coll de la Creueta and at nearly 1,890 m / 6,200 ft, it is one of the highest paved roads in the Pyrenees.

-At some point we stopped for lunch and consumed some much-needed cerveza in the village of Ripoll.
+At some point, we stopped for lunch and consumed some much-needed cerveza in the village of Ripoll.
 After a short rest, we hopped on our bikes for more torture.
-Upon completion of the day’s route, we boarded a coach bus which transported us to Figueres.
+Upon completion of the day’s route, we boarded a coach bus that transported us to Figueres.
 Figueres is the birth and resting place of surrealist Salvador Dali.

 Our stop was a cultural one and one I could have done without.
 I would have much rather relaxed at our hotel than visited the Dali Theatre-Museum.
 Below are a couple of Dali’s artworks.
 Look closely at the images.
 Dali’s art is not my taste.